Octopus Energy Heat Pump Tariff Review 2026

 That saving of nearly £380 is achieved with a realistic 60% shift to off-peak windows.
 Homeowners with good insulation and thermal mass report shifting 70-80% of usage, pushing savings above £450 per year.

-Over the typical 15-20 year lifespan of a heat pump, those savings add up to £5,600 to £9,000.
+Over the typical 15-20 year lifespan of an air source heat pump, those savings add up to £5,600 to £9,000.
 That is a significant chunk of the installation cost recovered through smarter energy purchasing alone.

 How to Get the Most from Octopus Cosy